Date of Award

 The early United States struggled to find clarity amid the conflicting roles that religious belief and rationality played.
 The Second Great Awakening created a surge in national religiosity; this was a surge that Brown was wary of.
 By using Clara as a metaphor, Brown argues that, not only should the early United States return to rational thought, women were central to reinstating a national equilibrium between rationality and religiosity.

 Carlson, Paden, "The Woman of Sorrows: Clara's Self-Destructive Behavior Based On Supernatural Belief in Wieland, or the Transformation: An American Tale by Charles Brockden Brown" (2017).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 975.